davegill/wrf-coop/README_user.md

 There are three types of tests that are automatically conducted when pull requests (PRs) are submitted to the select branches of the community WRF repository.
 These tests have been designed to be easily interpreted as either _correct_ or _incorrect_.
 The first type of test includes a comparison for bit-for-bit identical results given different parallel run-time options (results compered between simulations), and objective indications of correct functioning from within each single simulation (SUCCESS message found in output, correct number of time periods in the output file, no NaNs in the generated data).
 The second type of test is also of the bit-for-bit variety.
 In these tests, a simulation is compared to a restart simulation with the same valid ending time, which should result in bit-wise identical results.
 The third type of test is the _compilation only_ of the WRF DA system.
 When a developer is able to produce an affirmative demonstration that all three types of testing are succeeding, the largest share of developer responsibility is met.

+### Parallel run-time<a name="First"/>

 The real-data ARW simulations are tested for the 2000 Jan 24-25 1200 UTC case (though typically for only the first half hour of the time period).
+Yes, these simulations are very short, typically only about 10 time steps.
+With a 3:1 nest, the 10 time steps are on the fine grid.

 The domain for the ARW real-data simulations is shown in the figure.
 ![Screen Shot 2020-04-06 at 10 52 27 AM](https://user-images.githubusercontent.com/12666234/78584017-d5263d00-77f4-11ea-89b3-54cdf8357090.png)